Loes5307/SPEAKtoCOPD/questions.md

 1. What is your age?
       - option 18 to 120

-2. What is your gender
+2. What is your gender?
       - Woman
       - Man
       - Otherwise